Naturally (J. J. Cale album): Recording

-The recording of Naturally uses an independent production model, follows a standardized recording process, and musicians receive royalties according to industry practices.
-In terms of musical presentation, the work builds the basic musical framework of the Tulsa sound, and the album incorporates multiple elements, its technical characteristics reflected in three aspects: delicate drum arrangements, deep vocals within a limited vocal range, and guitar technique that combines basic country chord progressions, blues scale improvisation and jazz harmonic thinking.
+Naturally builds the basic musical framework of the Tulsa sound, and has delicate drum arrangements, deep vocals within a limited vocal range, and guitar technique that combines basic country chord progressions, blues scale improvisation and jazz harmonic thinking.
 Among them, songs such as "Call Me the Breeze" were recorded with primitive drum machine accompaniment and sound almost like demos.

 In 2004, Cale explained to Dan Forte of Vintage Guitar:

 When we did the first album, most people didn't realize that was an electric drum machine – or that there even was such a thing.
 I didn't use a real drummer because I had no money.
 So I cut "Crazy Mama" and "Call Me The Breeze", and Carl Radle came in and played bass, and Mac Gayden played slide on "Crazy Mama".
 Then Audie hired some musicians and a real studio, and we cut the other eight songs on Naturally.

-The album showcased Cale's distinctive, understated style, and it successfully established his solo recording career, which continued until his death in 2013.
-James Calemine once commented:
+The album showcased Cale's distinctive, understated style, and it successfully established his solo recording career.

-These days, many critics label Cale as a one trick pony.
-Upon several listens to these 13 new songs, it becomes apparent To Tulsa and Back maintains its own glory.
-Of course, Cale employs his under-played, quiet sound, but the opener "My Gal" indicates he continues to find strength in sparse instrumental dynamics.

 Cale's version of "After Midnight" differs greatly from Clapton's frenetic version, which is itself based on Cale's original Liberty Records arrangement.
 The Oklahoma Troubadour explained in 2004: